-Why You Need An Internal Communication Audit (and how to do it)
+Why You Need An Internal Communication Health Check (and how to do it)

 Before you develop an employee communication strategy, you need a starting point.

-While an audit may sound intimidating, it is really a great opportunity to learn how to make your communications more effective.
+While most call this process an audit, I think it sounds intimidating so I gave it a friendlier name – Health Check.
+Regardless of what you end up calling this process, the bottom line is that it is really a great opportunity to learn how to make your internal communications more effective and purposeful.
 There is tremendous value in taking the time to understand what is working and what can be improved.
 When you are equipped with this powerful information, you can focus your efforts on building an employee communication program that helps you connect with your employees.

 Areas of Focus